OMEGA3065/CBCI-API/README.md

 Install this as any other [LabAPI](https://github.com/northwood-studios/LabAPI) plugin.
 Installation guide in the [LabAPI Readme](https://github.com/northwood-studios/LabAPI).

+# Developer Package reference
+This Library is also avalible as NuGet package.
+See: https://www.nuget.org/packages/Omega3065.ComponentBasedCustomItemAPI/

 # Developer Wiki
 At this momement the only wiki is viewing the quite well commented code in combination with looking at the provided [Examples](https://github.com/OMEGA3065/CBCI-API/tree/main/CustomItemExamples).